|TITLE: PARTICIPATION IN STUDENT ACTIVITIES, CLUBS, AND ORGANIZATIONS|

 I. Student clubs and groups must demonstrate fiscal responsibility.
 Monies collected from student activity events or student clubs (student activity funds) must be deposited at the college's Business Office within twenty-four (24) hours of collection.
 Accounts shall be established for each club or organization and balances shall be reflected in a department ID designated for that student club.
 At no time should revenue be withheld to pay expenses.
 Reimbursement for expenses must follow college procedures.
 Student groups may use the student activity funds in accordance with the college's and the Commonwealth of Virginia's policies and procedures.
 Organizations that are inactive for more than one (1) year may lose access to student activity funds to the Office of Student Life.

 J. All planned activities of a student club or group must be reviewed by the advisor and approved by the Office of Student Life.
 Planned activities may include outside speakers, or other educational or social events.
-Clubs must submit the Student Club Event Attendance Form.
+Clubs must submit an On-campus Reservation for approval by Student Life & Event Services.
 Within ten (10) business days of receipt of the request for an activity, the Office of Student Life shall review planned activities and issue a decision.
 Activities may be denied as a result of any of the following:

 1. The activity is in, or requested for, a place that is already reserved for another event.